 - Mayers, A., Svartberg, M. (l996).
 The manifestation and management of staff countertransference on a pediatric AIDS team.
 The Bulletin of the MenningerClinic, 60, 206-218.

 - Mayers, A., Svartberg, M. (2001).
 Existential loneliness: the concept, its psychosocial precipitants and psychotherapeutic implications for HIV-infected women.
 The British Journal of Medical Psychology, 74, 539-553.

 - Mayers, A.M., Khoo S.T., Svartberg, M.(2002) Existential Loneliness Questionnaire: background, development and preliminary findings.
 Journal of Clinical Psychology, 58 (9), 1183-1193.

-As a freelance writer, I have been published in the Toronto Star, Ottawa Citizen, Gourmet Magazine, and Hawaiian Style Magazine, Women’s Post.
+As a freelance writer, I have been published in the Toronto Star, Ottawa Citizen, Gourmet Magazine, Hawaiian Style Magazine and Women’s Post.
 I have been short-listed in the William Faulkner-William Wisdom Creative Writing Competition, 2010.